EllieTellie/CompanionLibrary/README.md

 This is the library I wrote for using in my own Unity project, making it available in case people are interested in using it.
 Available for use in non-commercial projects, please read the license for more information.

+## Code Examples Project
+There is now a working console application included for examples.
+It's located in Examples/CodeExamples.sln.
+It's a Visual Studio solution targeting .NET 6.0 (made with Visual Studio 2022).
+It contains only a single class: [Example.cs](Examples/CodeExamples/CodeExamples/Example.cs).

 ## Usage
 Loading Roster from path:
 ```